 Analyses

 Every hypothesis test in this study was a two-sided test with an alpha of .05.
 No correction for multiple testing was applied, to ensure that the rate of false negatives remained low.
-Our hypotheses are about associations that to the authors’ knowledge have been proposed in the literature, but not yet empirically tested on real data.
-In this exploratory context, false negatives were considered more harmful than false positives.
+Our hypotheses are about associations that have been proposed in the literature, but to the best of our knowledge have not yet been empirically tested on real data.
+In this exploratory context, false negatives were considered more detrimental than false positives.

 Results